-Showing 1-8 of 580 apartment buildings (9,085 apartments)
+Showing 1-8 of 82 apartment buildings (8,912 apartments)

-A historic financial district, City of London is where the Bank of England and the London Stock Exchange call home.
+A historic financial district, the City of London is where the Bank of England and the London Stock Exchange call home.
 These mighty giants of commerce and economic health are the centre points of the district while the likes of Tower Bridge, St Paul’s Cathedral and the Tower of London highlight its long history.
 Meanwhile, modern corporate skyscrapers tower above the medieval alleyways below and affluent workers frequent the array of restaurants and bars dotted throughout.
 Modern attractions in the area like the Museum of London and the Barbican Arts Centre bring in the tourists every day.

 As above, the district is not just the pulse of stocks, dividends and interest rates.
 It is also an area of astonishing historical landmarks and unmatched culture.
 Being what most would call “London” from its very foundation in Roman times, it is the main hub of where business and culture come from.
 Referred to often as “the City” or “the Square Mile”, it has played its role throughout London’s history and funnily enough is a separate county in itself.
 It is not governed by the Mayor of London and instead is governed by The Lord Mayor of the City of London within the City of London Corporation - the municipal governing body.

-As a whole, it blends the best of both worlds of business and leisure as its plethora of sights and amenities are exactly what both parties are looking for; corporate headquarters, historical landmarks, top restaurants and the superior Thames views.
+As a whole, it blends the best of both worlds of business and leisure as its plethora of sights and amenities are exactly what both parties are looking for; corporate headquarters, historical landmarks, top restaurants and superior Thames views.

 City of London encompasses all the most important sites that have graced the metropolis for millennia.
-Because of its central point in the history books, it has seen foundation by the Romans to the plight of the English Civil War, destruction in the Great Fire of London and WWII, and weathered the financial crisis of 2008 and beyond.
+Because of its central point in the history books, it has seen the foundation by the Romans to the plight of the English Civil War, destruction in the Great Fire of London and WWII, and weathered the financial crisis of 2008 and beyond.

 London’s history veins four years after Roman Emperor Claudius invaded Britain.
 Londinium as it was then called, was founded as a civilian town on the narrow point of the river.
 This ensured a strategic location for battles and easy access to trade with the rest of Europe.

-With the decline of the Roman Empire in the 5th century and it’s withdrawal from Britain, the city itself followed likewise.
+With the decline of the Roman Empire in the 5th century and its withdrawal from Britain, the city itself followed likewise.
 But with the arrival of the Saxons, it rose back to its position of dominance - before being sacked by Vikings and weathering more upheavals with royal lineage and more.